 - Shotguns for Dummies

-The final step when emptying the shotgun is to inspect the gun’s chamber to ensure it is empty and then to lock the blot back.
+The final step when emptying the shotgun is to inspect the gun’s chamber to ensure it is empty and then to lock the bolt back.

 One quirk of shotguns is that there are several variations and different locations for safeties and bolt releases.
 They can have a button by the trigger guard, a safety selector on top of the receiver, and variations that are not complicated, just not universal.
 So if your new firearm came with a manual from the manufacturer, read it!